 All technical NIST SP 800-53 requirements were considered while developing this STIG.
 Requirements that are applicable and configurable will be included in the final STIG.
-A report marked Controlled Unclassified Information (CUI) will be available for items that did not meet requirements.
-This report will be available to component authorizing official (AO) personnel for risk assessment purposes by request via email to: disa.stig_spt@mail.mil.
+A report marked For Official Use Only (FOUO) will be available for those items that did not meet requirements.
+This report will be available to component Authorizing Official (AO) personnel for risk assessment purposes by request via email to: disa.stig_spt@mail.mil.